howardhlin/Restaurant_Recommendation_Engine/README.md

-The highly competitive social media market and the vast choices of online review platforms have urged websites like Yelp.com to find a more advanced algorithm to target their customer.
-In this project, my teammates and I aimed to introduce a recommendation engine for Yelp that could more accurately target users for the local merchants.
-Given a business name, our algorithm generates a list of users as ad audience for that business.
-The algorithm is based on clustering and content-based filtering.
+The highly competitive social media market and the vast choices of online review platforms have urged websites like Yelp.com to find a more advanced algorithms to target their customers.
+In this project, my teammates and I introduced a recommendation engine for Yelp that could more accurately target users for the local merchants.
+Our engine generates a targeted list of users for a specific business based on clustering and content-based filtering.

 Data source: https://www.yelp.com/dataset/download